-Translation; Yellen and the rest of the FOMC find the economy totally unpredictable and no one should rely on what they say.
+Translation: Yellen and the rest of the FOMC find the economy unpredictable and no one should rely on what they say.

-Confidence may erode slowly, but at some point markets can collapse suddenly.
-Fed officials and their misguided policy is vulnerable now to some trigger event that destroys whatever faith people still have.
+Confidence may erode slowly, but at some point, markets can collapse suddenly.
+Fed officials and their misguided policy are vulnerable now to some trigger event that destroys whatever faith people still have.

 The chickens are coming home to roost.
 For example, last week the city of Chicago lost the battle to curb public employee pensions.
 The Illinois Supreme Court upheld the state’s constitution which protects public pensions from being “diminished or impaired.”
 Now Chicago will struggle to avoid bankruptcy as it must find billions of dollars to shore up its massively underfunded pension obligations.